 You will arrive at the duck lodge anytime after 6:00 PM CDT the evening before your hunt begins.
-Any remaining balances that have not been paid should be paid upon arrival via cash only.
-Checks and credit cards cannot be accepted on-site.
-Everyone in your group will be required to sign a release of liability waiver prior to hunting.
-The lodge will be fully furnished and can lodge up to 16 hunters in your group.
-You will be responsible for bringing your own food, drinks, snacks, etc. During the conservation season we do not have a full time cook that stays at the lodge however all kitchen supplies (pots, pans, utensils, plates, bowls, etc) are already there.
-There is also a grill for grilling your own food.
-In order to have the entire lodge to yourselves there is a 6 person minimum.
-We ask that all of your muddy gear stay in the mud room.
+Any remaining balances that have not been paid will be paid upon arrival via cash only.
+Checks and credit cards will not be accepted on-site.
+Everyone in your group is required to sign a release of liability waiver prior to hunting.
+The lodge is fully furnished and can lodge up to 16 hunters in your group.
+You are responsible for bringing your own food, drinks, snacks, etc. During the conservation season we do not have a full time cook that stays at the lodge however all kitchen supplies (pots, pans, utensils, plates, bowls, etc) are provided.
+There is a full kitchen and grill for grilling your own food.

 The next morning your guide will meet you at the lodge and you will follow behind in your trucks to the hunting grounds.
-Depending on which farm we will be hunting plan on heading out between 4 – 5 AM CDT.
+Plan on heading out to the hunting grounds between 4 – 5 AM CDT.
 You will be driven by ATV/UTV from the parking areas on our farms to the hunting spots by your guides.

 Your guide will provide all of the decoys, layout blinds and callers and/or electronic callers however with the large # of decoys required to hunt snow geese you may need to help set up field decoys in the morning.
-Also you are welcome to bring your own retriever.
+You are welcome to bring your own retriever.

-Around 1 PM you will head out to the private game reserve for your afternoon upland bird hunt.
+Around 1 PM we will head out to the private game reserve for your afternoon upland bird hunt.
 The birds are flight conditioned and we offer northern style flushing and European style shoots.
-You can expect on the combination upland hunt to have a mixed bag of (8-10 Quail, 5-8 Chukar & 3-5 Pheasants) per person per hunt.
-We will leave the lodge around 1 PM to head to the private game reserve.
+On the combo upland bird hunt you can expect to hunt a mixed bag of (8-10 Quail, 5-8 Chukar & 3-5 Pheasants) per person.
 Plan on bringing good hiking boots as you will be doing a lot of walking & hiking each day.
 If you have physical disabilities that prevent you from walking 1-3 miles per day, please let us know ahead of time and we can work with you on the set up and/or provide a side-by-side ATV/UTV’s for your assistance.

 Your guide will an experienced upland bird hunter and dog handler.
 Your guide will provide each hunter 2 boxes of 12ga or 20ga shotgun shells.
 If you are a beginner or just new to upland bird hunting, your guides are happy to help teach you a few tricks of the trade.